becker63/designing-for-two/README.md

 The `lib/` directory contains:

-- A KCL execution runtime wrapper
+- A minimal KCL execution wrapper
-- A lightweight override system for test scenarios
+- A small override system for test scenarios
-- A pytest integration layer
+- Pytest integration
 - Typed resource matching using Cloudcoil models

-Tests operate on rendered resource graphs, not just text.
+Tests operate on rendered resource graphs rather than raw YAML strings.

+This shifts validation from string matching to structural guarantees.

 ---